TheArturthur/CoppermindScraper/Cosmere/Telsin Ladrian.md

 |**Universe**|[[Cosmere\|Cosmere]]|
 |**Introduced In**|*[[The Bands of Mourning\|The Bands of Mourning]]*|

-> [!info] This page or section needs to be updated with new information for *[[The Lost Metal\|The Lost Metal]]*!Be aware that in its current state, it may not include all additional content yet.
+> [!warning] This page or section contains spoilers for *[[The Lost Metal\|The Lost Metal]]*!This may include worldbuilding details or key plot elements from this book.
+If you don't want to see this information, consider using the Time Machine.

 **Telsin Ladrian** is a member of House Ladrian on [[Scadrial\|Scadrial]] and sister of [[Waxillium\|Waxillium]].
 She is a high-ranking member of the [[Set\|Set]] who is referred to by underlings as Lady Sequence, and eventually rose to the position of the Key, the leader of the Set.
 Eventually, she became an [[Avatar\|avatar]] of [[Autonomy\|Autonomy]].